atyalexyoung/data-loom/docs/getting-started.md

 1. Clone the repo:
 2. build the go project at /server/cmd/data-loom-server/main.go
 3. Set environment variables for configuration:

-    - MY_SERVER_KEY for the API key that you want clients to send as the Authorization header in intial connect message to server
+    - MY_SERVER_KEY for the API key that you want clients to send as the Authorization header in intial connect message to server.
+The default is no API Key required and the server will accept all connections.

     - STORAGE_TYPE for the type of underlying storage to use.
 The current options are:
         - badger
         - sqlite
+        - none (same as default for no-persistence)
+        - "" (empty string, same as default for no-persistence)

+        The default is no-persistence and nothing will be stored .
-    - STORAGE_PATH sets the path to location of where the persistent storage actually keeps its files (e.g. .db file for sqlite)
+    - STORAGE_PATH sets the path to location of where the persistent storage actually keeps its files (e.g. .db file for sqlite).
+The default is under "/tmp/data/"

+    - PORT_NUMBER sets the port number that the server will serve on.
+The default is 8080.
 4. Run the server and it will be on port 8080 by default.
 Configuration for this is planned.

 ## Using C# Client